kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 - Client authentication.
 - Endpoint identification (but not necessarily authentication).

-Client requirements:
+KP should enable client to:

-- Connecting to a server without using an SDK and with minimum custom implementation.
+- Connect to a server without using an SDK and with minimum custom implementation.
-- Working through MQTT gateways.
+- Work through MQTT gateways.
 This also includes MQTT-SN gateways.

 ## Use cases
 KP is designed to accommodate for the following key use cases (and combinations thereof).